Now that we can get input from our users, we can start to make our programs smart, by behaving differently based on different conditions.

 statement to execute (these values are known as “truthy”) and some will not (these are “falsy”).

 with each of the following.
-Before clicking “run” for each one, ask yourself, do you expect to see the output "The condition is truthy."
+Before clicking “run” for each one, ask yourself, do you expect to see the output "The expression is truthy."

 or not?